klemenv/PyDevice/README.md

 ```
 This approach might be useful to handle each Python module from an individual EPICS database file, which can be selected at boot time.

-It is also possible to import Python modules (or call any other Python function for that matter) from the IOC console using **pydevExec()** command.
+It is also possible to import Python modules (or call any other Python function for that matter) from the IOC console using **pydev()** command.

 ### Custom modules
 Python modules are imported from standard system import locations.
 Refer to your Python distribution for details.
 In order to specify particular location for custom files, we need to define PYTHONPATH environment variable.
 This can easily be done at IOC startup, in this example we include python/ sub-folder from PyDevice top location.